 - Know your students' individual traits.
 Has this student ever backed out of a prior commitment?
 If so, a small committee may not be the right place to assign him/her.
 What students do in class is a good indication of what they will do in committee.
 If s/he can work independently, a smaller committee may be the perfect place.
 But you might also pair him/her with a student who may back out.
 If his/her partner backs out, a responsible or experienced delegate might be prepared to work alone.

 Please notify our office immediately if:

-- Your school is dropping 6 spots or more, dropping a seat on the Security Council, or dropping a P-5 country (USA, UK, France, China, Russia).
-You are not required to inform UNA-USA if you are dropping fewer than 6 spots, though still responsible for paying for the full amount of spots you registered for unless UNA-USA is informed by the final delegate drop date of March 14, 2015.
+- Your school is dropping 6 spots or more, dropping a spot on the Security Council, or dropping a P-5 country (USA, UK, France, China, Russia).
+You are not required to inform UNA-USA if you are dropping fewer than 6 spots, though still responsible for paying for the full amount of spots you registered for.

-- Schools which fail to notify conference organizers when it drops its number dramatically or does not attend the conference will not be able to attend the conference next year.
+- If a school fails to notify us when it drops its number dramatically or does not attend the conference, it will not be able to attend the conference next year.